GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 For other required links, Federal agencies should determine the best location on their website to place those links based on user needs and the underlying requirement from law or policy.{{< /card-policy >}}

-## Accessibility Page
+## Accessibility Statement

 Federal agencies must:

-1. develop an accessibility statement,
+- develop an accessibility statement,
-2. add it as an "Accessibility" page on the agency's main website and provide a link to it,
+- add it as an “Accessibility” page on the agency’s main website and provide a link to it,
-3. link to it on all secondary public-facing websites, and
+- link to it on all secondary public-facing websites, and
-4. link to it on the agency's Intranet website.
+- link to it on the agency’s Intranet website.

 The accessibility statement should, at a minimum, include: